Tinkerforge/doc/source/Hardware/Bricks/IMU_Brick.rst

 Test your IMU Brick
 -------------------

-To test the DC Brick you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+To test the IMU Brick you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).